 Western Australia is a huge long coastline (over 10,000 km).
 Along this coastline we have several annual whale migrations north and south.
 In Geographe Bay we see four main species on a regular basis.
 These are

 Minke whales (Balaenoptera acutorostrata).
 Although they look a bit like dolphins they are bigger, usually travel alone (which is rare for a dolphin to do), and they travel very fast making them difficult to spot.

-We also see from time to time long-finned pilot whales (Globicephala melas), Shepherd´s beaked whales (Tasmacetus shepherdi), some Gray´s-beaked whales (Mesoplodon grayi) beached, short-finned pilot whales, and false killer whales although these sightings are mostly associated with mass strandings.
+We also see from time to time long-finned pilot whales (Globicephala melas), Shepherd´s beaked whales (Tasmacetus shepherdi), some Gray´s-beaked whales (Mesoplodon grayi) short-finned pilot whales, and false killer whales although these sightings are of stranded whales (including mass strandings).